Universal relations for rotating Boson Stars: Discussion and summary.

-\paragraph*{Summary.---} In this work we present a universal relation between the reduced moment of inertia, spin parameter and reduced quadrupolar moment for scalar BSs that is satisfied up to one percent accuracy for a great variety of bosonic potentials.
-An interesting extension of our result would be to study universal relations for solutions with different values of the harmonic index and/or solutions in the limit in which a horizon has formed inside the rotating BS --hairy Kerr black holes--.
-As for their counterparts in the neutron star case, we expect that the existence of such universal relations may become useful in the analysis of gravitational waveforms of future binary merger events, in the search of possible bosonic self-coupling terms for dark matter candidates and in the further understanding of the strong gravity regime of General Relativity.
+In this work we present a universal relation between the reduced moment of inertia, spin parameter and reduced quadrupolar moment for rotating scalar BSs that is satisfied with a one percent accuracy for a great variety of bosonic potentials.
+For horizonless objects, such universal relations play a role similar to the no-hair theorem for black holes, because they allow us to determine the external gravitational field from a finite number of multipole moments with a high precision.
+An interesting extension of our results would be to study universal relations for solutions with different values of the harmonic index and/or solutions in the limit in which a horizon has formed inside the rotating BS -- hairy Kerr black holes -- or the study of higher order multipoles like the spin octupole and mass hexadecapole.
+As for their NS counterparts, we expect that these universal relations may become useful in the analysis of gravitational waveforms of future binary merger events, in the search of possible bosonic self-coupling terms for dark matter candidates and in the further understanding of the strong gravity regime of General Relativity.